Hisham-cs/FinGuide/README.md

 ## Installation Guide

 1.  **Windows**
- - Download the app from the official website
+ - Download the installer from the official website
- - Run the app and follow the on-screen instructions
+ - Run the installer and follow the on-screen instructions
+ 2.  **macOS**
+ -

 ## Switch to another file